joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 When you access your console, you can view the **nodes** tab of your console UI.
 You can use this screen to deploy components on the cluster where you deployed the console.
 See the [Build a network tutorial](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-build-network#ibp-console-build-network) to get started with the console.
 You can also use this tab to operate nodes that are created on other clouds.
 For more information, see [Importing nodes](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-import-nodes#ibp-console-import-nodes).

 To learn how to manage the users that can access the console, view the logs of your console and your blockchain components, see [Administering your console](/docs/blockchain-sw-25?topic=blockchain-sw-25-console-icp-manage#console-icp-manage).

+Ready to automate the entire deployment process?
+Check out the [Ansible Playbook](/docs/blockchain-sw-25?topic=blockchain-sw-25-ansible-install-ibp) that can be used to complete all of the steps  in this topic for you.

 ## Considerations when using Kubernetes distributions
 {: #console-deploy-k8-considerations}